 - Read our full Gtech AirRam Mk2 review

-Aside from the ultra comfy handle and its overall lightness (just 2.7kgs), the best thing about this vac is the way it steers.
+Aside from the ultra comfy handle and its overall lightness (just 2.7kgs), one of the best things about this vac is the way it steers.
 It’s just so effortless to manoeuvre around furniture and it’s especially impressive at cleaning along skirting boards.
 It has an LED headlight too but it doesn’t stay on all the time because there’s a light sensor on the front.
 Hence, it only switches on in the darkest recesses of the home – a great battery saving device, we thinks.
-While we’re in positive mode, we also like the very simple wall-mounted magnetic charging base; simply mount the tiny plaque on the wall and rest the RS60 against it.
+While we’re in positive mode, we also like the very simple wall-mounted magnetic charging base; simply mount the tiny plaque on the wall and rest the RS70 against it.

 Outdoing even the Lupe Pure in terms of cleaning options, Miele’s first cordless vac is a three-in-one system that allows you to configure it in a number of ways.

 If you have the strength of Hercules, you can use it with the main power unit-cum-dust collector positioned near the top of the suction tube.
 Most cordless vacs use this method but many of them suffer as a result of the extra weight on the wrist and forearm – that’s the case with this model which is about 1kg heavier than the average Dyson.

 Just as well, then, that Miele’s engineers gave us another option to mount the power unit to just above the cleaning head.
 This method is not only far easier on the wrist and forearm, it enables the unit to stand up on its own for easy storage and behave more like a standard upright cleaner.
 However, it doesn’t provide quite the same level of flexibility (getting under sofas and into tight spaces, etc).

 The third configuration involves removing the main suction tube and using it as a hand vac for stairs, shelves and hard-to-reach areas.